What is the cost of Undergraduate Convention Registration?

 Will there still be educational programs?

 Yes!
-With a virtual experience, we have the ability to rethink program delivery.
-We will not be asking attendees to sit in front of their computer for hours on end by transferring the “normal” leadership conference/Convention schedule to a virtual experience.
-The educational programs will occur the week of August 3-7 and all undergraduates fratres of registered chapters are able to attend!
+The virtual educational programs will occur the week of August 8-15 and all undergraduates fratres of registered chapters are able to attend!
 Links to register are within the schedule.

 Does the same member have to attend all of the educational programs?